Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 - how documentation will be maintained.

 **Response:**

-`The team will divide tasks according to individual strengths.
-FPGA implementation and logic design will be handled by the implementation-focused member.
-Visualization, plotting, and interface-related tasks will be handled by the UI/design-focused member.
-Research, testing, and documentation will be shared among the remaining members.`

-`Decisions will be made through group discussion, with priority given to solutions that are simple, demonstrable, and achievable within the given time.
-Progress will be checked at regular intervals during the build period.
-If a task is delayed, it will be simplified or reassigned to another member for support.
-Documentation will be updated continuously so that the README reflects the actual development process and not only the final result.`

----

-## 10.2 Task Breakdown
+Tasks are split by domain: FPGA RTL design and Vivado implementation is handled primarily by one member, while Python serial communication and waveform plotting is handled by the other.
+Both members participate in integration and testing.
+Decisions are made jointly during short sync-ups at the start and end of each work session.
+Progress is tracked by checking off tasks in Section 10.2.
+If a task is delayed, the other member assists or the scope is reduced to the MVP (single gate simulation).
+Documentation is maintained continuously in this README throughout the build period.

 | Task ID | Task | Owner | Estimated Hours | Deadline | Dependency | Status |
 | ------- | ---- | ----- | ---------------: | -------- | ---------- | ------ |